 What to expect from your doctor

-- What signs and symptoms have you noticed?
-When did you first notice them?
-Have they worsened over time?
+- What symptoms have you had?
+When did they begin?

 - When did you first notice swelling in your face?

 - Do you know if you've recently been exposed to mumps?